 Upon the surgeon’s recommendation, I opted for monovision.
 Because most of my work is online or with my nose in a book, this means that at least for the time being, I don’t require correction for reading or computer work.
 I do have a pair of pharmacy reading glasses for those marathon days at the computer to reduce eyestrain, but I rarely have to wear them.
 With monovision, the dominant eye is set for distance (since I always close one eye when shooting, this doesn’t affect my aim at all) and the other eye is set for close work.
-Miraculously, the human brain adjusts to go with the necessary eye for the task at hand.
+Miraculously, the human brain adjusts to focus the optimal eye for the task at hand.
 The adjustment took about 2 weeks, during which I was lukewarm about the decision.
-In about 5-10 years, I’ll probably need reading glasses again, but for now, I’m correction free.
+At some point, I’ll probably need reading glasses again, but for now, I’m still correction free.

-Once I opted for the surgery, a date was set.
+Once I said yes to the surgery, a date was set.
 I chose a time when my oldest daughter would be home from college so she could drive.
 One more doctor’s visit was necessary before the surgery, during which my eyes were dilated with very strong drops – much stronger than the normal optometric dilation drops.
 Measurements were again taken, microscopes were used, and calculations were done to ensure the best possible results.
 (The phrase “Measure twice, cut once” comes to mind.)

 The day before the surgery, I started to get really nervous.
 Just a hint: if you decide to go for this, don’t read stuff from websites with names like “Lasik Horror Stories” the night before the surgery.
 Just don’t.